Frequently Asked Questions

 What is Sign, Shake and Ring?

-Graduates are invited to join the University President, Lesley Hallick, at Old College Hall to signify leaving the University by ringing the bell and signing the Book of Remembrance, just as was done upon entering Pacific.
+Graduates are invited to join the University President, Lesley Hallick, at Old College Hall to signify leaving the University by ringing the bell and signing the Book of Alumni, just as was done upon entering Pacific.

 What happens if it rains?